cbrake/wifi-browser/README.md

 Setup on BeagleBone Black
 -------------------------

-* update BBB to know software (this may not be required)
+* update BBB to known software (this may not be required)
     * download images from:
         * http://beagleboard.org/latest-images
         * https://s3.amazonaws.com/angstrom/demo/beaglebone/BBB-eMMC-flasher-2013.06.20.img.xz